The New Deal (Agents of S.H.I.E.L.D.): Costumes

 Costume designer Whitney Galitz did extensive research on 1930s clothing for the season, using material from her college studies as well as photographs and other primary references.
 She felt this research was often overlooked by other television series designing period costumes on a limited schedule.
 Galitz wanted to ensure that the costumes were appropriate to the period, including authentically portraying vintage police uniforms, and that they were worn as they would have been at the time (down to the correct underwear).
 Imogene Chayes of Marvel's Visual Development group provided concept art for the costumes.
 The opening scenes of the episode required almost 200 different costumes for background actors, and the series' costume department had two weeks to design and create these.
 Galitz had dedicated teams working on the background actors for the opening exterior scenes, and Franklin D. Roosevelt's event.
 Due to the large number of costumes, High Society Custom Tailor provided custom suits that the series' in house tailor was unable to make, and Galitz worked with Western Costume for the vintage police uniforms.
 She also had to source 60 period black tuxedos for the FDR event, which she called "pretty difficult", since many they found were either deteriorating or did not fit modern-day sizing standards.
-Daisy's purple dress and green gown were custom made, as were many of the other costumes used in the various stunt sequences since vintage pieces would have been difficult to find multiple of.
-Galitz estimated that 50 costumes were built for this episode and the next's, "Know Your Onions".
+Johnson's purple dress and green gown were custom made, as were many of the other costumes used in the various stunt sequences since vintage pieces would have been difficult to find multiple of.
+Galitz estimated that 50 costumes were built for this episode and for the next episode, "Know Your Onions".

 Yo-Yo Rodriguez continues to wear pants in the episode rather than dresses or skirts, a decision that was made by Cordova-Buckley and the wardrobe department.
 This was part practical and part staying true to the style of the character, with Cordova-Buckley saying, "There's a very modern woman in that [choice.]
 It's never about looking pretty...
 It's always about, 'This is who I am, and this is how I can be the best version of who I am.'"
 Despite this, the character does wear high heels rather than her normal boots since the latter would have exposed the team.
 Barnet was originally given hightop shoes to wear, but he suggested boots as an alternative, and ended up with "big, thick boots with steel plates on the bottoms".